Born on the sixteenth of September 1980 in Edina, Minnesota

 Mary Regal is the proof for me that the most prized people in one’s life may not be those you see all the time or even communicate with every day.

 I met Mary at my friend Megan Riggle’s birthday party in Chicago in April 2007.
 We talked over Old Style Beer and a huge bowl of homemade guacamole.
-I took a bunch of photos of her that night, including this one, which shows Mary giving me her contact info.
+I took a bunch of photos of her that night, including the one below, which shows Mary giving me her contact info.
 That was the beginning of a long-distance friendship that followed us wherever we moved.

 We haven’t been in the same place at the same time nearly enough times, yet I feel that Mary is one of the most special people I know.